Tuborg Logo

 Tuborg Logo 2018

-The logo features a large “TUBORG” inscription, with thin dark stripes serving as the background.
+The logo features a large “TUBORG” inscription against a dark, thin stripe background.
 The black letters with gray shadows appear two-dimensional.
 A green arch-shaped quadrilateral is depicted at the top, and a mirror image, curved in the opposite direction, is shown at the bottom.
 The first fragment contains the white word “ENJOYED,” and the second – the phrase “SINCE 1880”.
 A font with rectangular serifs is used for these inscriptions.
 The traditional Tuborg crown is located to the right of the brand name, a reminder of the rich history of alcoholic beverages.
 All elements are placed in a white circle with a protrusion, surrounded by a wide green stripe.

 2022 – today